-- 12. Which of the following describes the seventh criterion for acquisition of a value? - a.
+- 12. Which of the following describes the first step in acquisition of a value? - a.
 There must be pride in and happiness with the choice. - b.
 The value must be acted upon in a pattern of behavior consistent with the choice. - c.
-The value must be freely chosen. - d.
+The value should be the result of conscious choice. - d.
 The value must be chosen after careful consideration of each alternative.

-The value must be acted upon in a pattern of behavior consistent with the choice.
-Pride and happiness with the choice occur during the fourth criterion for acquisition of a value.
-A freely chosen value occurs during the first criterion for acquisition of the value.
-Careful consideration of each alternative occurs during the third criterion for acquisition of a value.
+Professional values acquisition should be the result of conscious choice.
+This is the first step in values acquisition.
+The value must be acted upon in a pattern of behavior consistent with the choice, which occurs during the seventh criteria for acquisition of a value.
+Pride and happiness with the choice occurs during the fourth criteria for acquisition of a value.
+Careful consideration of each alternative occurs during the third criteria for acquisition of a value.